Byron/gitoxide/README.md

 If what you have seen so far sparked your interest to contribute, then let us say: We are happy to have you and help you to get started.

-We recommend running `just test check-size` during the development process to assure CI is green before pushing.
-Make sure to have [cargo-diet][cargo-diet] installed before you run `just check-size`.
-When running tests, make sure to have `LC_ALL=C` set in order to make `sort` which is used in some of the tests behave as expected.
+We recommend running `just test` during the development process to assure CI is green before pushing.

 A backlog for work ready to be picked up is [available in the Project's Kanban board][project-board], which contains instructions on how to pick a task.
 If it's empty or you have other questions, feel free to [start a discussion][discussions] or reach out to @Byron [privately][keybase].